Surya16693/Surya16693/README.md

 Hi there 👋🏻

+I am Surya:)

 I am currently working as a Data Scientist.
 I come with an extensive experience of working with different technologies including Data Science and Machine Learning

 I have also worked as a Data Analyst at Ivy Mobility and JRA Analytics Pvt ltd.

 Things I'm good at 🔥
 Domain: Machine Learning, Data Wrangling and Data Visualization.